 There is no music in the soul of a Cree, and the only time they attempt it is when gambling, of which they are passionately fond, when they sing a kind of monotonous chant accompanied with a noisy rattling on a tin kettle.
 The celebrated war-dance is now no longer in existence among this tribe.
-They have wisely renounced both war and its horrors long ago.
-Among the wilder inhabitants of the prairies, however, it is still in vogue, with all the dismal accompaniments of killing, scalping, roasting, and torturing, that distinguished American war-fare a hundred years ago.
+They have wisely renounced both war and its accompaniments long ago.
+Among the wilder inhabitants of the prairies, however, they are still in vogue, with all the dismal accompaniments of killing, scalping, roasting, and torturing, that distinguished American warfare a hundred years ago.